Siluryan/APIs/Kubernetes/Links-Úteis/README.md

-- How to ssh into Kind cluster nodes with containerd runtime:
+- How to get into a Kind cluster node with containerd runtime:

 		docker exec -it node-name sh